Buddhism, in general, is called a dharma which

 Materialism” Buddhist author Chogyam Trungpa observes: “The

-people simply, openly and very wisely.
+with people simply, openly and very wisely.
 His wisdom came from transcendental common sense.
-His teaching
+His

 Comparative religion scholar,